Chefs Notes

 11. Applesauce Crumb Cake

 This cake is all about that buttery, cinnamon-spiced crumb topping.
-It is the perfect companion for your morning coffee or afternoon tea.
+It is a great companion for your morning coffee or afternoon tea.

 The base uses a cake mix hack with applesauce and sour cream for maximum moisture.
 Then you pile on a mountain of oats, brown sugar, and butter.